Amit100K/Schizophrenia-Detection/README.md

 https://www.mathworks.com/help and select MATLAB Compiler >
-Getting Started > About Application Deployment > Deployment Product Terms in the MathWorks Documentation Center.
+Getting Started > About Application Deployment > Deployment Product Terms in the MathWorks Documentation

+4. Once installed, open the application.

+5. Enter the number of channels (e.g., 16).

+6. Enter the sampling rate (e.g., 128 Hz).

+7. Select the EEG file in .csv format.

+8. Click Start Prediction to begin the analysis.

+9. The predicted results will be displayed in the Class Probabilities and Classes sections.

+10. The computation time will be shown in the Runtime section.
+Center.